Jagalmadang: History

 It first emerged in the 1900s in the early Japanese colonial period.
 The name of the district, meaning literally "gravel yard", is said to come from gravel that was laid out to create noise if someone walked on it, which would alert the Japanese if a forced prostitute was trying to escape.

 Until 2004, around 62 brothels were operating in Jagalmadang, which employed around 350 prostitutes.
 However, following the passage of a special law against prostitution in 2004, many of these were forced to close.
 In addition, the rise of the internet and popularization of phones led to prostitution being arranged and practiced in more discrete locations, rather than in centralized districts.
 Despite this, prostitution continued to occur in the area, although the number of prostitutes dwindled to fewer than 100 by 2018.
 The area has been developed a number of times, with transportation to it improved, which has diminished the prominence of prostitution in the area.
 People who live nearby also frequently filed complaints about it, which increased government attention on the issue.

 By 2018, Daegu announced plans to renovate much of the area, with plans to construct shopping malls and a park.
 However, they had difficulty finding investors who were willing to fund the project.
-Committed to ending the prostiution in the district, the government then announced that if private investment failed to meet their needs, public funds would fund the remainder of the development.
+Committed to ending the prostitution in the district, the government then announced that if private investment failed to meet their needs, public funds would fund the remainder of the development.
 The goal was to begin demolition by 2021.
 The plans went ahead, and by November 2021 it was reported that much of the area had been demolished.